December 30, 2011

 Continuing with my food rescue recipes, tonight's feature presentation is a unique list of ingredients that not many would put together.
 If you want a quick healthy pasta to carry you through shopping for all those after-Christmas sales, try this dish.

 Asparagus, balsamic glaze, lemon juice, onions, red pepper flakes and Romano cheese.
-I added the prosciutto.
+Yes, I added the prosciutto.

 It fits the requirements.
 Easy to prepare and quick to cook.
 I takes longer to make the glaze and boil the water then to make this dish.
 Luckily, I always have a balsamic glaze in my pantry, so all I need to do is chop and drop.

-I imagine if you did not want to make a trip to the store (I am avoiding the stores myself, right now), you could use artichoke hearts.
+I imagine if you did not want to make a trip to the store (I am avoiding the stores myself, right now), you could use artichoke hearts in place of the asparagus.
+The important ingredient is the balsamic glaze.

 Campanelli with Asparagus, Basil, and Balsamic Glaze